 George Campbell, a physicist, served as president of The Cooper Union for the Advancement of Science and Art from July 2000 through June 2011, and upon retirement was elected President Emeritus by the Board of Trustees.
 Founded in 1859, Cooper Union is an all honors college offering degrees in architecture, engineering and fine arts.
-All admitted students receive a full-tuition scholarship.
 The college also offers a rich array of public exhibitions, performing arts programs and lecture series.
 Its historic Great Hall has provided a platform for American presidents from Abraham Lincoln to Barack Obama and has been the birth place of major social reform movements of the 19th and 20th centuries.

 During his tenure, Cooper Union became the nation’s second most selective institution of higher education, all categories, ranked number one by U.S. News and World Report among Baccalaureate Colleges in the northeast region of the United States and, by Newsweek Kaplan, the nation’s “Most Desirable Small College.”
 Under his leadership Cooper Union replaced 40 percent of its academic space, renovated the remaining 60 percent, reduced the campus carbon footprint by 40 percent and grew its endowment from $100 million to more than $600 million.
 Its new state of the art academic building that opened in 2009 quickly became one of New York’s architectural icons, celebrated by architecture critics as one of the ten best buildings in New York City built in a decade.
 It was the first academic building in New York to be awarded Platinum LEEDs Certification by the U.S. Green Building Council.